 All of Construct's behaviors use

 dt in their internal movement calculations.
-That means anything moved by behaviors like Platform and 8 Direction don't need any special treatment - they do this already!
+That means anything moved by behaviors like Platform, 8 Direction and Physics don't need any special treatment - they do this already!

 A really cool feature in Construct is timescaling.
 This allows you to change the rate time passes at in the game, also known as the time scale.
 You can set the time scale with the system Set Time Scale action.
 A time scale of 1 means normal speed, 0.5 means half as fast, 2.0 means twice as fast etc. If you set your game's time scale to 0.1, it's going ten times slower but still smoothly - a nice slow-motion effect!

 Timescaling works by changing the value returned by